I Vampiri: Plot

-After a funeral procession for Julian, a group of men arrive and reveal that the body buried was that of Joseph.
-Joseph's corpse is taken to a castle, where he is experimented on by Julian who is attempting to discover the secret for eternal life.
+After a funeral procession for Julien, a group of men arrive and reveal that the body buried was that of Joseph.
+Joseph's corpse is taken to a castle, where he is experimented on by Julien who is attempting to discover the secret for eternal life.
 Later, Lorette meets a blind man in the street who asks her to drop off a letter.
 On dropping the letter off, she is kidnapped and finds herself locked in a bedroom with the skeletons of the Vampire's previous victims.
 As the police try and track down Lorette's kidnappers, Lantin is reassigned from following the Vampire story and is set to cover a ball at the castle of Du Grand.
 At the castle, he meets Gisele, who expresses admiration for Lantin as he reminds her of his father.
-Lantin leaves the party and is pursued by the photographer Donald.
-Lantin states he does not want to lead on Gisele with her emotions, which leads to Donald re-entering the castle to profess his love for Gisele.
+Lantin leaves the party and is pursued by the photographer Ronald.
+Lantin states he does not want to lead on Gisele with her emotions, which leads to Ronald re-entering the castle to profess his love for Gisele.
 Gisele turns him down as her face begins to grow old before his eyes and she reveals that each person killed restores her youth for a short time.
-Knowing her secret is his death warrant as she reaches for a pistol and murders Donald.
-Gisele then calls upon Professor Julian to make her eternally young.
-Julian states that under her fragile emotional state it may not work, but begins an experimental transfer Lorette's youth and beauty to Giselle.
+Knowing her secret is his death warrant as she reaches for a pistol and murders Ronald.
+Gisele then calls upon Professor Julien to make her eternally young.
+Julien states that under her fragile emotional state it may not work, but begins an experimental transfer of Lorette's youth and beauty to Giselle.

 Gisele meets Pierre the next day when she is picking up a painting where he spots odd behavior in her such as writing with the wrong hand, which leads him to return to her castle to investigate further.
 Gisele begins growing ill from her previous experiment and calls upon Professor Du Grand to aid her.
 As he leaves, Joseph awakens in Du Grand's lab.
 Pierre triggers an alarm, which has him race out the castle where he meets the disoriented Joseph.
 Pierre takes Joseph to the police station where he reveals he was the kidnapper of the young women, but the people in the castle are the real murderers.
 The police arrive looking for Marguerite, but only find Gisele who denies any knowledge of Joseph.
 Pierre and the police explore the castle without finding clues.
 On leaving, Gisele begins transforming back into Marguerite before their eyes, prompting for an emergency search of the castle.
 A gun battle ensues between Du Grand's assistant and the police, leaving the assistant and Du Grand shot.
 This leads the police to open his grave, where they find Lorette.
 Lorette is sent home and Inspector Chantal reveals that Giselle confessed to the crimes and died shortly after.